The Respiratory System

 Neonatal:

-• ↓ Surfactant (from Type II cells) → ↑ surface tension → Atelectasis
+• ↓ Surfactant (from Type II cells) → ↑ surface tension → Atelectasis (Loss of lung volume caused by inadequate expansion of air spaces)

 Adult:

-• Pro-inflammatory: IL-1, IL-8, TNF
+• ↑ Pro-inflammatory cytokines: IL-1, IL-8, TNF

-• Repair phase: Fibrogenic cytokines (TGF-α, PDGF) → Fibrosis
+• Fibrogenic cytokines (TGF-α, PDGF)

 Gross: